 CSS tooltip plugins

-For those who prefer to work in CSS, fear not.
+Building a tooltip in CSS allows you to leverage additional features inherent in the language such as using variables or pseudo-classes.
+For those who are looking for the added capabilities (or prefer to work in CSS), fear not.
 There’s a wealth of tooltip plugins made especially for you:

 What we like about it: Simple tooltip with smooth animation made with HTML and CSS.